In this article, we'll discuss the most common pitfalls that prevent you from reaching your loyalty programme goals.

 Communication is a critical part of loyalty programmes.
 Usually, most businesses shout from the rooftops whenever there’s great news to share.
 It’s no different when it comes to announcing an exciting loyalty scheme!

-Make sure promotions are on brand and authentically reflect what’s on offer by maintaining liaison between marketing and sales teams.
+Ensure promotions align with the brand and accurately represent the products by coordinating marketing and sales teams.
 Similarly, promote offers from partnered brands by highlighting the benefit of the reward or discount.
 For example try, “25% off your next shop” but leave out the name of the supermarket chain.

-3) Lack of relevant and engaging rewards
+3) Not being able to target specific demographics with relevant and engaging rewards

-It's important for you to provide incentives beyond just your core offerings whenever possible.
+Provide incentives beyond just your core offerings whenever possible.
 Giving customers a choice of unique incentives keeps them coming back for more and is essential for them to stay loyal to your brand.

 4) Complicated programme structure and layout